WPsites/WPide/readme.txt

 *   Syntax highlighting
 *   Line numbers
-*   Autocomplete of WordPress functions and PHP
+*   Auto complete of WordPress functions and PHP
 *   Automatic backup of every file you edit. (one daily backup and one hourly backup of each file stored in plugins/WPide/backups)
 *   Highlight matching parentheses
 *   Auto indentation